Luciosuppo/Mean-Variance-Standard-Deviation-Calculator/README.md

 ## Files

 * *mean_var_std.py*: is where the code is written.
-* *test_module.py*: contains the tests that were necessary for the correction.
+* *test_module.py*: contains the tests that is necessary for the correction.
 * *main.py*: file that must be run to test the code.